Graduate Student Policies & Handbook

 - Non-SARA Member States or Territories (e.g., California, Guam, etc.)

-2. For Online Students Located in SARA Members States and Territories
+2. For Online Students Located in SARA Member States and Territories other than Massachusetts

 Additional information from the DHE’s SARA complaint website is below: